oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * -> Check other channels and put emojis & description as much as possible + html

 * Everything should be extremely easy, simple and clear to understand!!!
-* Add leave as on back button click
 * Fix limits reply (counts miss-matches)
 * Keep feedbacks, feedback searches and feedback lookups even if Limtis exceeded (notify user when found something - maybe as kfor payment before)
 * Protect against multi-account (if search term is popular - ask for money even if limits not exceeded)